Russians advance on war's front line in eastern Ukraine

 Israel relies on good ties with Russia for security coordination in Syria, where Russia has troops and where Israel carries out frequent strikes against enemy targets.
 It has sent humanitarian aid to Ukraine.

-Yuras Karmanau contributed to this report from Lviv.
-Samuel Petrequin in Brussels, Tia Goldenberg in Tel Aviv, and Suzan Fraser in Ankara, Turkey, contributed to this report.
+Yuras Karmanau in Lviv, Ukraine, Samuel Petrequin in Brussels, Tia Goldenberg in Tel Aviv, Suzan Fraser in Ankara, Turkey, and Lolita C. Baldor and Matthew Lee in Washington contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine